Bosurgi/EmoPal/README.md

 ### Match the emotion Game
 ![happy2](https://github.com/user-attachments/assets/7e193463-43e5-4959-a821-e1e6aba534b1)

-- Set of pictures categorised in Happy, Anger, Sadness and Surprise
+- Set of pictures categorised in Happiness, Anger, Sadness and Surprise
 - Three levels of increasing difficulty
 - Automatic recognition of the emotion expressed
 - Comparison between picture shown and picture taken

 ## Final Notes
 This project served as a working prototype and more development is needed.
-A custom model has been developed to allow the application to run offline and without connecting to the Google Cloud Vision API.
+A custom model has been developed to allow the application to run offline and without connecting to the Google Cloud Vision API.<br />
-The model is ~70% accurate, but further tests need to be carried out.
+The model is ~70% accurate, but further tests need to be carried out. <br />
-The produced model is a TensorFlowLite model trained with Keras using Convolutional Neural Network (CNN).
+The produced model is a TensorFlowLite model trained with Keras using Convolutional Neural Network (CNN).<br />
-The dataset used is [FER-2013](https://www.kaggle.com/datasets/msambare/fer2013)
+The dataset used is [FER-2013](https://www.kaggle.com/datasets/msambare/fer2013).

 ![TrainingModelGraph](https://github.com/user-attachments/assets/d20bd214-5e5b-4a45-9650-1d3bf2963068)